Table of content

 2. Hierarchical forecasting for complex operations

 As companies grow, so does the complexity of their operations and the number of forecasts required.
 For instance, a retailer might need forecasts for tens of thousands of products across hundreds of distribution centers and thousands of stores.
 Typically, they might want both store-level demand forecasts as well as distribution-center-level and even country or product group level forecasts.
-Hierarchical forecasting involves generating forecasts at multiple organisational levels, leveraging information across levels, and ultimately ensuring that these forecasts are coherent.
+Hierarchical forecasting involves generating forecasts at multiple organizational levels, leveraging information across levels, and ultimately ensuring that these forecasts are coherent.

 Techniques like top-down or bottom-up forecasting help manage this complexity.
 A standard modern approach is hierarchical reconciliation, where forecasts are made at all levels and then adjusted to match totals across the hierarchy.
 This method often outperforms forecasting only at the lower levels in hierarchies.